lacrypta/nomad-old/README.md

 - **[Validators](./nips/validators.md):** our project will develop the foundation for creating stateful behavior in Nostr, unlocking a myriad of new functionalities and applications.
   These building blocks will pave the way for a more dynamic and interactive Nostr ecosystem.

-Join the N.O.M.A.D.
-Project at the Hackaton and help us bring Nostr to the forefront of decentralized innovation.
+Join the NOMAD Project at the Hackaton and help us bring Nostr to the forefront of decentralized innovation.
 Together, we'll create a brighter, more powerful future for the Nostr community.

 ## As seen on